kushalkhanalgit/Ansible-Buttler/README.md

 $ansible -i inventory virl_router -m ios_command -a "commands='show ip interface brief'"

 ============================================================================
 # Run playbooks for Ansible - "Hello world " kind
 #Create some playbook in yaml or yml file.
 Refer into the repository : as
 #basic_playbook_add_interface.yml and basic_playbook_add_interface_with_sanity.yml
 #first one just configures a loopback and second one builds up: performs some sanity
-#checks
+#checks.
+WARNING : the playbook isn't showing 'idempotent' behavior of Ansible
 $ansible-playbook -i inventory  basic_playbook_add_interface_with_sanity.yml